-- b.
+- a.
+Variables: Meaning of Concepts, Constructs and Variables - b.
 Types of Variables (Independent, Dependent, Extraneous, Intervening and Moderator) - c.
 Hypotheses: Concept, Characteristics and Types (Directional, Non-directional, Null, Statistical and Question-form), Formulating Hypothesis, Characteristics of a good hypothesis - d.
 Testing of Hypothesis (Type I and Type II Errors), Levels of Significance, Power of a statistical test and effect size, Parametric Techniques, Non- Parametric Techniques, Conditions to be satisfied for using parametric techniques, Concept of Triangulation.